-Back-End DTI Super Prime, Prime / Foreign National Debt Ratio 55% / 43%
+Back-End DTI US Citizen, Permanent ; Non-Permanent / Foreign National Debt Ratio 50% / 43%

-- All programs will be qualified at the greater of the fully indexed rate or the note rate. - Interest Only: Qualifying Ratios are based on PITIA payment with the principal and interest payments amortized over the scheduled remaining loan term at the time of recast after the interest only period has expired.

-- Transactions resulting in significant payment shock should always be considered by the underwriter.
+- All programs will be qualified at the greater of the fully indexed rate or the note rate. - Interest Only payments are not eligible. - Transactions resulting in significant payment shock should always be considered by the underwriter.
 The borrower's income must clearly support the borrower's ability to make the higher monthly payment.
-It is at the underwriter's discretion to require additional verification of assets or a larger down payment as a compensating factor for a loan with high payment shock.

-- For other properties owned, documentation to confirm the amount and/or presence or absence of liability for P&I, taxes, insurance, HOA dues, lease payments or other property-related expenses must be provided.
+It is at the underwriter's discretion to require additional verification of assets or a larger down payment as a compensating factor for a loan with high payment shock. - For other properties owned, documentation to confirm the amount and/or presence or absence of liability for P&I, taxes, insurance, HOA dues, lease payments or other property-related expenses must be provided.

-- DTI > 50% Eligibility:

-- Primary Residence and Second Home

-- Purchase, Rate/Term

-- Maximum 80% CLTV

-- Min FICO 680